-COUNSELING THEORY
+PERSONALITY THEORY

-An introduction to basic theories of counseling and an analysis of their credibility from a Christian perspective.
+An introduction to basic theories of personality and their application in therapeutic contexts, this class includes an analysis of the credibility of each theory from a Christian perspective.
 Legal and ethical issues, including reporting requirements in abusive situations are included.